wp-plugins/usgs-stream-flow-data/README.txt

 You can find the Site Code quickly and easily by searching for it based on state in the easy to use Site Code Search tab on the plugin settings page.

+= Why is the data not updating? =

+There is a built in cache for the data.
+The data will update every 15 minutes in order to help with site speed and limit the calls to USGS.

 == Screenshots ==

 1. Site Code Search By State